mendhak/mendhak.github.io/_posts/2020-05-03-wsl-keepassxc-ssh.md

 ---

 KeePassXC is an alternative to KeePass 2; an interesting feature is that it has SSH agent support built in, rather than supplied via a plugin.
-It can be used to serve SSH keys to WSL1.
+It can be used to serve SSH keys to WSL1, which is useful when remoting on to servers, or using Git over SSH.

 Some benefits of putting your SSH key into your Keepass are that you can have a strong password on the private key but don't need to type it out each time, and that you don't need to save your keys on disk - you can let KeePassXC manage the storage, unlocking and serving of the keys for you.

 ## Set up KeePassXC